ShutongHanDoxa/UdemyAngularAssignment3/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Assignment 3: practicing Directives
+Add a button which says "Display Details
+Add a paragraph with any content of your choice
+Toggle the displaying of that paragraph with the Display Details button Log all button clicks (timestamp and index) in an array and output that array below the secret paragraphs Starting at the 5th log item, give all future log items a blue background (via ngStyle) and white color(via ngClass)